thealexrk/Gauging-Schizophrenia-Risk/README.md

 # Gauging-Schizophrenia-Risk
 [Pending]

-Check out the accompanying article here: https://thealexk.medium.com/synq-optimizing-gate-synthesis-950edd642aa1
+Check out the accompanying article here: [Pending]

 NB: This project is inspired by the following paper, the authors of which I owe a debt of gratitude for providing the code and data files I used: